Interested in solar? Let’s talk!

 - Does your community have restrictions?

-At GCEA, we have developed a community solar project to make the benefits of solar available to anyone who wants to participate.
+At GCEA, we have developed a community solar project to make the benefits of solar available to any members without their own net metering capabilities.
 Benefits include:

 - Optimal siting for maximum efficiency